Fall-2025-COMP163/project-3-bnjoseph/README.md

 - Helper functions added
   - parse_quest_block: attempts to return a dictionary of quest information splitting up a given line read from the quest file. try, except used.
 InvalidDataFormatError raised if try fails.
   - parse_item_block: attempts to return a dictionary of item information splitting up a given line read from the quest file.

+Commit VI:
+- Inventory management added
+  - add_item_to_inventory: append item to characters inventory.
+InventoryFullError raised if character inventory list exceeds maximum inventory size
+  - remove_item_from_inventory: remove item from characters inventory.
+ItemNotFoundError raised if item to remove is not in character inventory.
+  - has_item: returns true if item is found in character inventory and returns false otherwise.
+  - count_item: returns total amount of an item in the characters inventory.
+  - get_inventory_space_remaining: returns the maximum inventory size minus the item count.
+  - clear_inventory: saves character inventory and removes all items from character inventory
+- Item usage added
+  - use_item: Checks the type of item.
+If successful, removes item from inventory and applies effect.
+ItemNotFoundError raised if item is not in inventory.
+InvalidItemTypeError if the item type is not consumable.
+  - equip_weapon: If successful, removes item from inventory and appends item to an equipped weapon 'slot'.
+Other stats of weapon are updated to character information.
+ItemNotFoundError raised if item not in inventory.
+InvalidItemTypeError raised if item type is not weapon.
+  - equip_armor: If successful, item is removed from inventory, effects are applied to character stats, armor is placed in an equipped armor 'slot'.
+ItemNotFoundError raised if item is not in inventory.
+InvalidItemTypeError raised if item type is not armor.
+  - unequip_weapon: checks if equipped_weapon slot exists, item is removed and item_id is returned.
+InventoryFullError raised if inventory space remaining is 0.
+  - unequip_armor: checks if equipped_armor slot exists, item is removed and item_id is returned.
+InventoryFullError raised if inventory space remaining is 0.
+- Shop system added
+  - purchase_item: if successful, gold decreases by item cost and item is appended to character inventory.
+InsufficientResourcesError raised if cost exceeds gold.
+InventoryFullError raised if remaining inventory space is 0.
+  - sell_item: if successful, gold increases by half of item value and item is removed from character inventory.
+ItemNotFoundError raised if item is not in character inventory.
+- Helper functions added
+  - parse_item_effect: splits a string to get stat and value of stat
+  - apply_stat_effect: applies value of stat to character stat.